Dr. Claire Dwyer

 In 1991 she returned to academic study and gained a Masters Degree in Geography from the(USA) and then moved to the department of Geography at where she completed her PhD in 1997.
 Claire has been on the teaching staff in the department of geography at UCL since 1995.

 Claire has served on the editorial boards of South Asian Diaspora (2009-), Gender, Place and Culture (2001-12), Social and Cultural Geography (2002-8) and the Journal of Geography in Higher Education (2001-2006).
 She was a committee member of the Gender and Feminist Geography Research Group of the Royal Geographical Society (RGS-IBG) 1997-2011.
-In 2009 she was appointed to the International Geographical Union (IGU) Commission on Gender and Geography Steering Committee.
+She served on the Gender and Geography Steering Committee of the International Geographical Union (IGU) from 2009-2016.

 She has been the Co-Director of the Migration Research Unit, Department of Geography, UCL since 2010.